mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/starting_krita.rst

 .. image:: /images/Krita_newfile.png

-Click on the :guilabel:`Custom Document` section and in the :guilabel:`Dimensions` tab choose A4 (300ppi) or any size that you prefer from the :guilabel:`predefined` drop down To know more about the other sections such as create document from clipboard and templates see :ref:`create_new_document`.
+Click on the :guilabel:`Custom Document` section and in the :guilabel:`Dimensions` tab choose A4 (300ppi) or any size that you prefer from the :guilabel:`Predefined` drop down To know more about the other sections such as create document from clipboard and templates see :ref:`create_new_document`.